Skip to Content

 If charged with aggravated assault, securing proficient legal representation is crucial to protecting your rights and future.
 At Hester Law Group, we offer free consultations to evaluate your case and chart a course for defense.
 Our Tacoma-based team is dedicated to delivering personalized service, navigating the complexities of Washington’s legal landscape, and working tirelessly towards favorable outcomes.

 Our approach is grounded in understanding each client's unique circumstances, providing compassionate yet assertive representation to ensure you do not face the legal challenges alone.
-Combining our legal prowess with a strong sense of empathy allows us to fight for justice while providing clients with reassurance and clarity about their future possibilities.
+Combining our legal experience with a strong sense of empathy allows us to fight for justice while providing clients with reassurance and clarity about their future possibilities.

 Call us today at (253) 300-3034 or fill out this online form to schedule your consultation and begin crafting your defense strategy.